Dlvk/MarketMakingAcademy/README.md

 This learning path was developed using various financial resources and tools.
 Special thanks to contributors and industry experts who have helped shape this repository.

-I’ve refined your README to align with the Market Making Learning Path repository, improving clarity and organization.
-Let me know if you need further tweaks!